 - Map and Locations

-Further advance your craft as a conductor.
+Advance your craft as a conductor.
 While developing your conducting skills in this program, you also receive individual mentorship from the conducting faculty and have opportunities for significant podium time with an instrumental or choral ensemble.

 Those pursuing this degree take several common courses regardless of emphasis and become acquainted with the repertory and conducting issues for each medium.
 Coursework emphasizes a thorough knowledge of repertory, historical and analytical issues; an understanding of efficient, effective rehearsal technique; and clear, expressive conducting technique.
-Doctoral students of conducting receive considerable individual attention and have regular opportunities to rehearse and conduct a variety of ensembles.
+Doctoral students of conducting receive considerable individual attention and have regular opportunities to rehearse and to conduct a variety of ensembles.

 There are three tracks in this degree program: